-You either have, or will receive a confirmation of your registration and an invitation to participate in the 2014 IVRSB qualifying Spelling Bee.
-Either you or one of your fellow school champions will win the IVRSB, and will represent the Inland Valley at the Scripps National Spelling Bee in Washington D.C. on May 25th through May 31st.
+You either have, or will receive a confirmation of your registration and an invitation to participate in the IVRSB qualifying Spelling Bee.
+Either you or one of your fellow school champions will win the IVRSB, and will represent the Inland Valley at the Scripps National Spelling Bee in Washington D.C.

 REGISTERING AND REPORTING IN

-School champion Spellers register to participate in the 2014 IVRSB by completing the on-line registration form on this website.
-School champions will then receive an invitation to participate in the IVRSB preliminary rounds.
+School champions will receive an invitation to participate in the IVRSB preliminary rounds.
 An email will be sent to the school coordinator, confirming the school champion’s invitation, and assigning each champion to a specific group, designated by a color.
 School Champions will report to the Mt San Antonio College Design Technology Center (DTC).
 See the map here.
 The DTC is building 13.
 Those driving to this competition should park in Student Parking Lot M, accessible from Mountaineer Road, and Edinger Way.

-You should report to the DTC between 7:30 am, and 7:45 am , and find the sign-in table in the lobby for your assigned color group.
+You should report to the DTC between 7:30 am, and 7:45 am , and find the sign-in table in the lobby.
 You will receive your IVRSB T Shirt, and your commemorative pin.
 At that time, you will also draw a random number, which will be used to assign the word you will spell in the oral spelling venue.

 When spellers have completed their check in, they should find a seat in their reserved section of the main auditorium of the DTC.
 Please note that spellers are not allow to bring any paper, pencil, pen, recording device, or any type of communication device into the testing venues.
 No cell phones, pagers, etc. All materials necessary for the speller to participate will be provided, including answer sheets, and pencils.
 The Preliminary competition should take approximately three and a half hours.